HWeber-tech/emp_proving_ground_v1/docs/status/formatter_stage4_briefing.md

 Share it with anyone preparing PRs so we avoid conflicting freeze windows and keep CI green throughout the rollout.

-> **Status update (2025-09-24):** `src/data_integration/`, `src/operational/`, and
-> `src/performance/` are now enrolled in the formatter allowlist following the
-> rehearsed Stage 4 slices.
-Retain this briefing for historical context and any
+> **Status update (2025-10-02):** Stage 4 wrapped and the repository now enforces
-> follow-up work on tooling or contributor guidance.
+> `ruff format --check .` globally.
+The notes below capture the original rollout
+> plan for historical reference; no further allowlist updates are required.

 ## Scope